 - Available to Erasmus Students: Yes

-The aim is to enhance students' knowledge, understanding, and application of the subject of Psychology with a particular focus on research and theory within the core field strands of Perception, Cognition, Developmental Psychology and Research Methods.
+The aim is to enhance students' knowledge, understanding, and application of the subject of Psychology with a particular focus on research and theory within the core field strands of Individual Differences, Cognition, Developmental Psychology, Statistics, and Research Methods.